garyd203/flying-circus/CONTRIBUTING.md

 This is a manual process at the moment.
-See the [python packaging guide](https://packaging.python.org/tutorials/distributing-packages/#packaging-your-project) for soem background and guidance.
+See the [python packaging guide](https://packaging.python.org/tutorials/distributing-packages/#packaging-your-project) for some background and guidance.
 Or just do the following steps (hand wavy description) on your local workstation

 1. Make sure there are no uncommitted changes in your local workspace